Sileby railway station

 Sileby railway station serves the industrial village of Sileby in Leicestershire, England.
 The station is located on the Midland Main Line, 106 mi 50 chain north of London St Pancras.

 History

-The original station was built in 1840 for the Midland Counties Railway, which in 1844 joined the North Midland Railway and the Birmingham and Derby Junction Railway to form the Midland Railway.
+The original station was built in 1840 for the Midland Counties Railway, which in 1844 joined the North Midland Railway and the Birmingham and Derby Junction Railway in forming the Midland Railway.

-The line cut the village in two connecting the halves with a substantial stone bridge.
+The line cut the village in two, the halves subsequently being connected by a substantial stone bridge.